lauragadea/gitexample/README.md

 # gitexample
-Sample repository to start playing around with git
+Sample repository to start toying around with git